-More than 44 years studying the Hung style that I learned from Chan Hon Chung, I still consider the traditional methods of teaching and training as the only way to preserve the conceptual nature of the style and to understand its fundamental principles.
-Please note: the following considerations refer to my personal experience as a long time Hung Kuen practitioner in the Hon Chung Gymnasium, but in my opinion they might apply to most classic Chinese martial art.
+Agter more than 44 years training the kung fu learned from master Chan Hon Chung, I still consider the traditional methods of teaching and training as the only way to preserve the conceptual nature of Hung Kuen and to understand its fundamental principles.
+Some considerations that refer to my personal experience as a long time Hung Kuen practitioner in the Hon Chung Gymnasium, but that in my opinion they might apply to most classic Chinese martial art.

 Once upon a time in Hong Kong, in the Twentieth Century, there was the “kungfu Sifu”.
 Generally a well known and respected traditional doctor or bonesetter, he run a school of Chinese martial arts in his back shop, the “tong”.
 The teaching was informal, almost naive: no classes, no rankings, no coloured belts, no instructors, no admittance ceremonies, no bureaucracy, no organised lessons or courses.
 The fees were low or null for the poorest.